top of page

 Dominik dynoing Hole-in-one 7C+

-"The biggest experience for me was the trip to the rocks on one of the first days.
-Even on the farm, we came across several unique species of African fauna - Kudu antelopes, zebras and baboons.
-The trip continued between hills dotted with orange-colored rocks, and hundreds of small bushes and colorful flowers.
-Of course, beautiful nature was also in the individual sectors between the boulders.
+Every day, dozens of other boulders rolled into this remarkable ticklist, making it a brutal training trip for her.
+But for Martina, it wasn’t just about climbing.
+She shared, “The biggest experience for me was the trip to the rocks on one of the first days.
+Even on the farm, we came across several unique species of African fauna—Kudu antelopes, zebras, and baboons.
+The trip continued between hills dotted with orange-colored rocks and hundreds of small bushes and colorful flowers.
+Of course, beautiful nature was also present in the individual sectors between the boulders.
 For me, it was a joy just to be there and watch the world around.
-The opportunity to climb those breathtaking rocks and climb a few difficult boulders was of course also a great experience, thanks to which this trip was unforgettable."
+The opportunity to climb those breathtaking rocks and tackle a few difficult boulders was, of course, a great experience, making this trip unforgettable!”

 Martina´s ballet in Yosemite slab left 7A+